LIFE IP GrassBirdHabitats

 Where we work

-Our project areas comprise the core breeding areas of meadow birds in the north-western European Plain (in Lower Saxony and Fryslân) and their core stopover and wintering sites along the East Atlantic Flyway.
+Our project areas comprise the core breeding areas of meadow birds in the north-western European Plain (in Lower Saxony and Fryslân) and their core wintering sites (in West Africa) along the East Atlantic Flyway.

 More about our project areas